AndrewTrepagnier/undergrad-thesis/README.md

-ML-enabled potentials to fit normal material behavior metrics (i.e. elastic constants, energy-volume curves), but also shed light onto more subtle behaviors such as temperature at phase transformation or atomic structure during dislocation com- pared to MEAM or EAM potentials.
+ML-enabled potentials to fit normal material behavior metrics (i.e. elastic constants, energy-volume curves), but also shed light onto more subtle behaviors such as temperature at phase transformation or atomic structure during dislocation compared to MEAM or EAM potentials.
 In this paper, we test and validate the fidelity of a pre-trained machine learning model for fitting DFT datasets for MD simulation in Large-scale Atomic/Molecular Massively Parallel Simulator(LAMMPS).